edbennett/dataaid-gettingstarted/_episodes/02-ssh-keys.md

 ~~~
 {: .language-bash}

 Again, replace `your.scw.username` with your username for the Supercomputing Wales services.
 You should be let straight in.
-Once you're successfully logged in, you can log out again with Ctrl+D or `exit`.

 > ## Multiple sessions
 >